Diplomacy of the American Civil War: Confederate States

-In March 1862 James Murray Mason made it to England and collaborated with several British politicians to push the government to ignore the Union blockade.
-Mason and his friends argued that it was only a "paper blockade", not actually enforceable, which by international law would make it illegal.
+In March 1862 James M. Mason teamed with several British politicians to push the government to ignore the Union blockade.
+Mason argued that it was only an unenforceable "paper blockade", which violated international law.
 However, most British politicians rejected this interpretation because it was counter to traditional British views on blockades, which Britain saw as one of its most effective naval weapons, as demonstrated by the French Revolutionary and Napoleonic Wars.